LiorSinai/liorsinai.github.io/_posts/2021-12-06-quaternion-4-interpolation.md

 This formula is used in the graph at the top and is the most common formula in quaternion animations.
 Please see the [reference][dam1998] for a formal proof.

 My informal explanation is: this formula can be seen as the linear addition of four parts: real, $i$, $j$ and $k$.
 The real part will cancel out in $qvq^{*}$.
-The other parts will undergo the same transformation as the 2D complex part $iy$ in $\vec{v} \equiv z = x + iy$, and combined form the interpolation across a sphere.
+The other parts will undergo the same transformation as the 2D complex part $iy$ in $\vec{v} \equiv z = x + iy$, resulting in three circular interpolations that combined form the interpolation across a sphere.

-If you have a better explanation, please let me know.

 ### Formula 2